Hans Breder

 Hans Dieter Breder (October 20, 1935 – June 18, 2017) was a German-American interdisciplinary artist.
 He lived and worked in Iowa.

 Early life

 Breder studied painting under Willem Grimm at the Hochschule für bildende Künste Hamburg and received a scholarship from the Studienstiftung des deutschen Volkes to study art in New York City in 1964.
-Once in the U.S. he worked as assistant to the sculptor George Rickey.
+Once in the U.S. he worked as an assistant to the sculptor George Rickey.